Osama-Yusuf/Osama-Yusuf/README.md

 - 🔐 Specializing in DevSecOps, Platform Engineering, and secure developer experience at scale
 - ☁️ Deep hands-on experience across AWS, OpenShift, and bare-metal Kubernetes environments
 - 🛠️ Passionate about automation, infrastructure-as-code, and building things that solves real problems
-- 💆‍♂️ Outside the terminal — Workout 🏋️‍♂️, Reading 📖, Photography 📸, Meditation 🧘‍♂️
+- 💆‍♂️ Outside the terminal: Workout 🏋️‍♂️, Reading 📖, Photography 📸, Meditation 🧘‍♂️

 ---